-LESSON TITLE PAGES OBJECTIVE Inquiry Questions Lesson Six: How the Colorado Courts Work pp. 64-79 Students will be able to explain the structure of the Colorado judicial branch, the types of cases that different courts handle to deepen their understanding of state government and how cases are appealed.
+LESSON TITLE PAGES OBJECTIVE Inquiry Questions Lesson Six: How the Colorado Courts Work pp. 65-80 Students will be able to explain the structure of the Colorado judicial branch, the types of cases that different courts handle to deepen their understanding of state government and how cases are appealed.
 How are the roles of the different courts similar and different?
 How do the different court structures impact democratic decision making?
 What are the benefits and drawbacks of having three tiers of courts in Colorado?
-Lesson Seven: You be the Judge pp. 80-92 Students will be able to describe the appellate process and how a case is appealed.
-Students will be able identify what it means to analyze court cases using the standards of fairness and objectivity and describe the process for considering relevant issues and facts presented in court cases.
+Lesson Seven: You Be the Judge pp. 81-93 Students will be able to describe the appellate process and how a case is appealed.
+Students will be able to identify what it means to analyze court cases using the standards of fairness and objectivity and describe the process for considering relevant issues and facts presented in court cases.
 What do you see as the benefits and drawbacks of the appellate process?
 Is it possible to be fair and objective in analyzing the issues in a court case?
 Why or why not?
-Lesson Eight: Diving into Appellate Court Cases pp. 93-106 Students will be able to identify the facts, arguments and legal issues in cases to be heard at Oral Arguments at their high school as part of Courts in the Community.
+Lesson Eight: Diving into Appellate Court Cases pp. 94-107 Students will be able to identify the facts, arguments and legal issues in cases to be heard at Oral Arguments at their high school as part of Courts in the Community.
 What role does the appeals process play in ensuring people have access to justice?
 Is there anything about the process that seems unfair or inequitable?
-Lesson Nine: What to Expect at Oral Arguments pp. 107-111 Students will be able to describe appropriate behavior in a courtroom in preparation for hearing Oral Arguments at their school.
+Lesson Nine: What to Expect at Court of Appeals Oral Arguments pp. 108-113 Students will be able to describe appropriate behavior in a courtroom in preparation for hearing Oral Arguments at their school.
 Students will be able to identify key elements of Oral Arguments in preparation for hearing Oral Arguments.
+Students will be able to identify the Court of Appeals judges who will hear Oral Arguments at their school.
 Is it important or necessary for everyone to present themselves professionally in a courtroom?
 Should observers have a right to share their opinions during court proceedings?
 In what ways do the structure of Oral Arguments help or hinder the judicial process?